 High-rise and high-density developments can offer a range of benefits.
-For example, compactly arranged homes using district energy systems can reduce the carbon footprint per home; taller elements can serve as legibility markers on the skyline; when strategically placed on infill sites, taller buildings can help a greater number of people live closer to town centres, reducing sprawl and retaining open land; and sited close to transport links, they can reduce reliance on cars and encourage healthier ways of getting around.
+For example, compactly arranged homes using district energy systems can reduce the carbon footprint per home; taller buildings can help a greater number of people live closer to town centres, reducing sprawl and retaining open land which avoids the need to review environmental designations such as the Green Belt and Metropolitan Open Land.
+When sited close to transport links, tall buildings can reduce the reliance on cars and encourage healthier and more sustainable patterns of travel.

+Tall buildings can also serve as legibility markers on the skyline and improve wayfinding when strategically placed on appropriate sites.
 However, perhaps more than any other residential building type, tall building designs must balance the needs of individual homes with broader townscape considerations - both at ground level and roofline.
 They can have a profound, lasting impact on the skyline of an area and can significantly compromise historic areas if this impact is negative.
-A single tower inserted into an already well-connected site with significant activity at ground levels is likely to be much more successful as both a home and a piece of city than one on a more isolated, suburban or fringe site.
-This housing type is suited to urban conditions and can amplify the benefits of urban living if designs are carefully considered.
+A single tower inserted into an already well-connected site with significant activity at ground levels is likely to be much more sustainable as both a home and a piece of city than one on a more isolated, suburban or fringe site.
+This housing type is suited to urban conditions and can amplify the social and environmental benefits of urban living if designs are carefully considered.